davidafsilva/jmh-intro/README.md

 # JMH Intro

-An project sample with a brief introduction to the Java Microbenchmark Harness (JMH) tool.
+A simple project to provide a brief introduction to the Java Microbenchmark Harness (JMH) tool.